NutriBullet Rx vs Nutri Ninja Duo w/ Auto IQ: Hot Soup Test

-For a LIMITED TIME just for Blender Babes readers – Receive $40 OFF Receive when you purchase the NutriBullet Rx!
+For a LIMITED TIME just for Blender Babes readers – Receive $30 OFF when you purchase the NutriBullet Rx!
 Use promo code “RXBLENDER30”.

 You can also free shipping when you join NutriLiving.
-The discount will be added at checkout. :)
+The discount will be added at checkout. 🙂

 The Lineup: NutriBullet Rx vs Nutri Ninja Blender Duo with Auto-iQ

-- New NutriBullet Rx Retails for $149.99 (Get it for $119.99 with promo code “RXBLENDER30”), including free shipping and 10% off when you join NutriLiving.com for free
+- New NutriBullet Rx Retails for $149.99 (Get it for $119.99 with promo code “RXBLENDER30”), including free shipping when you join NutriLiving.com for free

 - 2.3 horsepower / 1700 watt base